Evaluating causal effects on time-to-event outcomes in an RCT in Oncology with treatment discontinuation

-We generate data such that there is a positive treatment effect for all latent strata and, thus, a positive effect of the treatment for the ND patients (see the true model values in Table \ref{tab_scenario1}).
-To simulate such a situation, we first draw $\text{I}_i^{\text{ND}}$ from a Bernoulli($p(\bm{X}_i)$), where
+We generate data such that there is a positive treatment effect for all latent strata and, thus, a positive effect of the treatment for the ND patients.
+To simulate such a situation, we first draw I$^{\text{ND}}_i$ from a Bernoulli($p(X_i)$), where

-than, we specify the model for the potential outcomes as follows:
+then, we specify the model for the potential outcomes as follows:

 In Equation \eqref{sc1_d1}, tWeibull$_{D_i(1)}$ stands for left truncated Weibull with truncation parameter $D_i(1)$.